Cerebral palsy affects more than 20,000 people Australia-wide.

 Cerebral palsy is a permanent condition that does not get worse over time.
 Early intervention and treatment can reduce the severity of the effects of the disability.

-This condition can range widely in severity.
-Some people may suffer mild weakness and lack of muscle control, whereas others may require 24-hour care.
+This disability can range widely in severity.
+Some people may have mild weakness and lack of muscle control, whereas others may require 24-hour support.